Charlie Weis: Notre Dame

 In 2008, The Irish started 4–1, but completed the regular season with a 6–6 record, including a 24–23 loss to Syracuse, the first time that Notre Dame had fallen to an eight-loss team.
 The combined 15 losses from 2007 to 2008 marks the most losses for any two-year span.
-Despite speculation the university might fire Weis, it was announced shortly after the conclusion of the regular season that he would remain head coach in 2009.
+Despite speculation the university might fire Weis, Notre Dame retained Weis for the 2009 season.
 Weis's Notre Dame squad ended the season on a positive note, finally breaking the Irish's NCAA record nine-game bowl losing streak by beating Hawaii 49–21.
 In the process, Notre Dame scored its highest point total of the season, its highest point total ever in a bowl game, and broke 8 other bowl records.
 The bowl win also helped Notre Dame to a 7–6 final record, its 102nd winning season in 120 years of football and Weis' third in four years.
 Notre Dame ended the year with a top 15 recruiting class, including signing the top defensive player in the nation.